pingidentity/terraform-provider-pingone/docs/resources/application_secret.md

 ### Optional

+- `previous` (Attributes) An object that specifies the previous secret, when it expires, and when it was last used. (see [below for nested schema](#nestedatt--previous))
 - `regenerate_trigger_values` (Map of String) A meta-argument map of values that, if any values are changed, will force regeneration of the application secret.
 Adding values to and removing values from the map will not trigger a secret regeneration.
 This parameter can be used to control time-based rotation using Terraform.

 ### Read-Only

 - `secret` (String, Sensitive) The application secret used to authenticate to the authorization server.

+<a id="nestedatt--previous"></a>
+### Nested Schema for `previous`

+Optional:

+- `expires_at` (String) A timestamp that specifies how long this secret is saved (and can be used) before it expires.
+Supported time range is 1 minute to 30 days.

+Read-Only:

+- `last_used` (String) A timestamp that specifies when the previous secret was last used.
+- `secret` (String, Sensitive) A string that specifies the previous application secret.
+This property is returned in the response if the previous secret is not expired.

 ## Import